wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/backends/architecture_en.md

 With architecture, I mean the way the components of the system are put together.
 For example:

 - Databases can be clustered, [sharded](https://en.wikipedia.org/wiki/Shard_(database_architecture)) and/or replicated, and whatever else the kids are doing these days.
-- Application servers can be request based or have standing connections, or both.
+- Application servers can be REST based or have standing connections, or both.
 - Different components will handle different aspects of the system (user management, chat, content delivery, etc).
 - There usually are public and private networks, restricted shell access to both, firewalls, and so on.
 - You want to avoid [Single point of failures](https://en.wikipedia.org/wiki/Single_point_of_failure) at all times.